ianrossi/mcp-tool-rossicorp-roles/README.md

 ```

 ## Testing locally
-The repo ships a test that starts `rag-service` (uvicorn) on a random free port, ingests the MCP toolsmith role into the `roles` domain, then runs the MCP bridge via JSON-RPC stdio:
+The repo ships a test that starts `rag-service` (uvicorn) on a random free port, ingests a test role into the `roles` domain, then runs the MCP bridge via JSON-RPC stdio:
 ```bash
 pip install -e .
 pip install rag-service  # or run from the local rag-service source tree